 In late 2020, we launched our Custom Contextual solution to enhance our programmatic advertising solutions.
-Custom Contextual is not reliant on third-party cookies and advertisers leverage our solution to match their ads to relevant content in order to maximize user engagement and drive campaign performance.
-Custom Contextual enables advertisers to target audiences at key points of interest even in web browsers and operating systems that phase out or have ended the use of third-party tracking technology, while also positioning them to align with existing privacy regulations.
+Advertisers use our Custom Contextual solution to match their ads to relevant content in order to maximize user engagement and drive campaign performance.
+Custom Contextual metrics leverage content-derived analytics data and are not reliant on third-party cookies.
+Custom Contextual enables advertisers to target audiences based on key points of interest even in web browsers and operating systems that have phased out or ended the use of third-party tracking technology, thus also positioning them to align with existing privacy regulations.